JaxoDevOfficial/NitroNuker/README.md

 # NitroNuker
 A full Discord Nitro code finder and generator.

-(Free and open source)
+Source by JaxoDev
+.EXE file made using AutoPyToExe